selbekk/calidation/README.md

 </ValidatorsProvider>;
 ```

 See how I implemented those custom validators?
-It's a curried function that
+It's a nested function, the first function
-first receives a config object, then the value, and then returns either an
+passes the `config` and `context` to the validator function, which passes in the `value` of the field being being validated by that validator.
+The validator then either returns an
 error message or `null`.
-You might want to let them accept the empty string too,
+You might want to let them accept a `value` of empty string or null too,
 in case your field is not required.

 ## API